Bridgy Fed

 LOGO_HTML = '<img src="/oauth_dropins_static/bluesky.svg">'

 Note that PDS hostname is atproto.brid.gy here, not bsky.brid.gy.
-Bluesky team currently has our hostname as atproto.brid.gy in their federation test. also note that PDS URL shouldn’t include trailing slash. https://atproto.com/specs/did#did-documents
+Also note that PDS URLs shouldn’t include trailing slash. https://atproto.com/specs/did#did-documents

 CONTENT_TYPE = 'application/json'